 REMIND children that people may not be who they say they are online.
 The internet allows anyone to wear a mask especially predators.
 Sometimes, people who seem popular and successful are really failures.
 People who seem fun and accepting can be intolerant and even abusive.
 This is especially true in extremist spaces, where violence and exploitation within groups is quite common.

 Preventing online radicalization is about more than just recognizing and avoiding risks.
 It's also about building resiliency and strengthening a sense of belonging and identity so that youth are less vulnerable or susceptible to extremist rhetoric.
-Here are some strategies you can use to help strengthen youth resilience:
+Here are some strategies you can use to help strengthen youth resilience during the COVID-19 pandemic and beyond:

-REASSURE children and share your vision for making a better society and world.
+REASSURE children and share your plan for weathering the COVID-19 pandemic with them.
 Explain that it is okay to feel uncertain.
-Point out everyday people-volunteers, community members, neighbors, and charitable organizations who help others during times of crisis.
+Point out everyday people-volunteers, community members, neighbors, and charitable organizations-who are helping others during this crisis.
 Show children safe ways in which they can help, too.
-This might include helping an elderly neighbor, reaching out to a classmate who may lack social support, or doing volunteer work for disaster relief organizations.
+This might include taking groceries to an elderly neighbor, reaching out to a classmate who may lack social support, or simply making a sign to thank essential workers and hanging it in a window.

 EMPOWER children to take charge.
 Extremist groups thrive when ordinary people feel their lives are out of control.
 Find everyday ways a child can exercise control over their environment.
 Talk to children and try to remember times when they took control of a situation-a sporting or gaming success, a minor emergency they helped solve, an important errand or chore they accomplished.
-Allow them to plan meals or to make family TV and movie viewing choices.
+Allow them to plan meals, or to make family TV and movie viewing choices.
 Where appropriate, ask older adolescents for their opinion in household decisions and show them when you follow their advice.

-CHALLENGE harmful gender stereotypes that encourage violence by engaging young people in thoughtful discussions around empathy and emotions.
-Help them develop an understanding and appreciation for gender beyond the binary of boys and girls.
+CHALLENGE harmful gender stereotypes that encourage violence by engaging children in thoughtful discussions around empathy and emotions.
+Help children develop an understanding and appreciation for gender beyond the binary of boys and girls.